hotwired/stimulus/README.md

 The browser batches `MutationObserver` records and delivers them in a [microtask](https://www.w3.org/TR/html51/webappapis.html#microtask-queue) following the mutation itself.

-That means Sentinella observers do not invoke their delegates' methods synchronously as changes happen, but rather at the end of the current run of the JavaScript event loop.
+That means Sentinella observers do not invoke their delegates' methods synchronously as DOM changes happen, but rather at the end of the current run of the JavaScript event loop.

 Delegates may be anonymous objects, or they may be instances of classes ...